Bookshlf-in/Website/README.md

      $ git push origin <your_branch_name>

-**7.** When you're ready to submit your pull request, merge the latest version of main, to make sure your branch is up to date:
+**7.** When you're ready to submit your pull request, merge the latest version of dev, to make sure your branch is up to date:

 ```
-git checkout main
+git checkout dev
-git pull origin main
+git pull origin dev
 git checkout <your_branch_name>
-git merge main
+git merge dev
 ```

 **8.** Resolve any merge conflicts if they exist, test to make sure your feature branch still works correctly, and then `git push origin <your_branch_name>`

 **9.** On Github, create a pull request from your feature branch.
+Always make the PR against the dev branch!
 Make sure to summarize your changes you made, and if there's anything specific you want reviewed or tested, note that in the PR.

 **10.** When approved, your branch will be merged into master and you're done!
 Thanks for contributing! :)